awsdocs/amazon-sns-developer-guide/doc_source/large-message-payloads.md

 + Publish a test message\.

 The message payload is stored in Amazon S3 and the reference to it is published\.
 The Amazon SQS Extended Client is used to receive the message\.

+**SDK for Java 1\.x**
+To publish a large message, use the Amazon SNS Extended Client Library for Java\.
+The message that you send references an Amazon S3 object containing the actual message content\.

 ```
 import com.amazon.sqs.javamessaging.AmazonSQSExtendedClient;